HIC-Repository/.github/profile/README.md

 - a Fleek.co IPFS Free plan hosting or similar solution,
 - a Cluster of Raspberry Pi using K3S
 - a Cluster of Kubernetes using K8S.

 🌈 Contribution guidelines - how can the community get involved?
+- Contact us
+- Everybody is welcome
+- New ideas appreciated

 👩‍💻 Useful resources
 - Lib P2P: